-5. Self-assessment and self-administration of diabetes treatment medications:

-Upon the written request of a parent or guardian of a student with diabetes and authorization by the student's Diabetes Medical Management Plan, a student with diabetes shall be permitted to:

-- a.
-Perform blood glucose checks, - b.
-Administer insulin through the insulin delivery system that the student uses; - c.
-Treat hypoglycemia and hyperglycemia; and - d.
-Otherwise attend to the care of the student's diabetes in the classroom, in any area of the school or school grounds.
+- 5. Self-assessment and self-administration of Diabetes, Epinephrine, and Albuterol treatment medications: - a.
+Diabetes (Governing Council Policy #348): - i.
+Upon the written request of a parent or guardian of a student with diabetes and a Student Self-Administration of Prescription Medication for Diabetes Form in conjunction with the student's Diabetes Medical Management Plan and a 504 Plan, a student with diabetes shall be permitted to: - 1.
+Perform blood glucose checks, - 2.
+Administer insulin through the insulin delivery system that the student uses: - 3.
+Treat hypoglycemia and hyperglycemia; and - 4.
+Otherwise attend to the care of the student's diabetes in the classroom, in any area of the school or school grounds. - ii.
 A student with diabetes shall be permitted to possess on the student's person at all times all necessary supplies and equipment to perform these monitoring and treatment functions.
 If the student's parent or guardian or the student requests, the student shall have access to a private area for performing diabetes care tasks.
 Students are allowed to self-carry and use equipment and supplies, for storage and disposal of sharps, for self-assessment and for self-administration of diabetes treatment medications that have been legally prescribed to the student by a licensed health care practitioner under the following conditions:

-a.
-The Health Care Practitioner has prescribed the medication for use by the student during school hours.

-- b.
-The Health Care Practitioner has directed the instruction of the student in the correct and responsible use of the medication, and approved the student's ability to perform self-assessment and medication self-administration. - c.
-The student has demonstrated to the school health assistant the skill level and developmental level necessary to correctly store and use any equipment and supplies required to perform self-assessment and self-administration of such medication as prescribed by the Health Care Practitioner. - d.
-The school, with input from the parent/guardian and based on the student's Health Care Practitioner's medical orders, has formulated a written Health Management Plan for management of diabetes care for the student that includes but is not limited to the correct storage and disposal of sharps by the student, the performance of self-assessment procedures, and the self-administration of medication. - e.
-The parent/guardian has provided all required documentation to the school health assistant, including, but not limited to, a signed Diabetes Medical Management Plan. - f.
-The parent/guardian has provided a signed statement acknowledging that, notwithstanding any provision of state law to the contrary, the school (including its employees and agents) is to incur no liability as a result of any injury arising from the performance of self-assessment procedures and the self-administration of medication nor from any injury arising from the student carrying and disposing of equipment and supplies to perform these procedures, and the parent/guardian will indemnify and hold harmless the school, including its employees and agents, against any claim arising out of the performance of these procedures or storing and disposing of equipment and supplies to perform them. - g.
-The authorization is effective only for the school year for which it is granted and shall be renewed by the parent or guardian each subsequent school year; and - h.
+- 1. The Health Care Practitioner has prescribed the medication for use by the student during school hours. - 2.
+The Health Care Practitioner has directed the instruction of the student in the correct and responsible use of the medication, and approved the student's ability to perform self-assessment and medication self-administration. - The student has demonstrated to the school health assistant the skill level and developmental level necessary to correctly store and use any equipment and supplies required to perform self-assessment and self-administration of such medication as prescribed by the Health Care Practitioner. - 4.
+The school, with input from the parent/guardian and based on the student's Health Care Practitioner's medical orders, has formulated a written Health Management Plan for management of diabetes care for the student that includes but is not limited to the correct storage and disposal of sharps by the student, the performance of self-assessment procedures, and the self-administration of medication. - 5.
+The parent/guardian has provided all required documentation to the school health assistant, including, but not limited to, a signed Diabetes Medical Management Plan. - 6.
+The parent/guardian has provided a signed statement acknowledging that, notwithstanding any provision of state law to the contrary, the school (including its employees and agents) is to incur no liability as a result of any injury arising from the performance of self-assessment procedures and the self-administration of medication nor from any injury arising from the student carrying and disposing of equipment and supplies to perform these procedures, and the parent/guardian will indemnify and hold harmless the school, including its employees and agents, against any claim arising out of the performance of these procedures or storing and disposing of equipment and supplies to perform them. - 7.
+The authorization is effective only for the school year for which it is granted and shall be renewed by the parent or guardian each subsequent school year; and - 8.
 The student may lose these rights if, as determined by the school health assistant and the school administrator, endangerment to the student's person or other persons occurs through the misuse of equipment, supplies, or medication or if the student's self-administration of medication is inconsistent with the prescribed dosage.